algebuckina/portfolio/_posts/2024-01-16-wood-keyboard.md

 ## Building my own keyboard

-Before diving into making a keyboard completly from scratch, I wanted to see what the budget mechancial keyboard market looked like and how hard it was to assemble a keyboard myself.
+Before diving into making a keyboard completely from scratch, I wanted to see what the budget mechanical keyboard market looked like and how hard it was to assemble a keyboard myself.
 I chose [Matias Quiet Click][switches] switches based on a the high tactile bump and quiet sound and an inexpensive PCB, case, plate and keycap set with some cheap stablisers.
-I found souldering quite easy and had everything assembled within about an hour or 2, and although the documentation for the PCB firmware was a bit hit and miss, I was able to flash the firmware to have a functional 60% keyboard which I still use today.
+I found soldering quite easy and had everything assembled within about an hour or 2, and although the documentation for the PCB firmware was a bit hit and miss, I was able to flash the firmware to have a functional 60% keyboard which I still use today.

 ![1st keyboard build]()

 This experience did show me a few things:
 * Don't use alps style switches, the keycap set was really hard to come by
-* I'd need to create internal documnetation for the firmware flashing process or maybe even automate it
+* I'd need to create internal documentation for the firmware flashing process or maybe even automate it
 * I can't cheap out on stablisers, the ones I got were terrible and very rattly
-* I prefer the feel of my Unicomp Keyboard, so antyhing I make for myself will need a metalic click
+* I prefer the feel of my Unicomp Keyboard, so anything I make for myself will need a metallic click

 ## Designing everything from scratch

 With my 1st hand research done, I then wanted to design an entire keyboard from scratch, PCB and all.
 Though I only had access to an old version of Pro Desktop from 2005 for CAD software and no idea how to design a PCB.
-After trying to lay everything out in pro desktop and crashing it many times, I sidelined working on the plate and case and begun work on the PCB, downloaded keiCAD and promply for overwhelmed.
+After trying to lay everything out in pro desktop and crashing it many times, I sidelined working on the plate and case and begun work on the PCB, downloaded keiCAD and was promptly overwhelmed.
 I did eventually find [this tool][tool] that did help with a layered design, but not knowing how to design PCBs had me at a standstill.

 ## Working with an off the self PCB

 With designing my own PCB not being an option, I looked back to the place I got my 1st PCB, and they had one that suited my needs.
-Using it, and the tool I mentioned earlier, found out the CNC router I purchased and built from [BlueCarve CNC][blu] wasn't set accuratly enough to cut the plate that holds all the switches.
+Using it, and the tool I mentioned earlier, found out the CNC router I purchased and built from [BlueCarve CNC][blu] wasn't set accurately enough to cut the plate that holds all the switches.
 After some research, adjustments and many plate prototypes later, I had a functional 1st prototype including some simple keycaps.

 ![1st Keyboard Prototype photo](https://raw.githubusercontent.com/algebuckina/portfolio/main/images/Projects/960x600.jpg)